jingwen-z/jingwen-z.github.io/_posts/2019-08-13-airbnb-paris-analysis.md

 - What type of room are they?
 - What are the neighbourhood of locations?
 - Average price for each neighbourhood?
-- Average price for each room type in each neighbourhood?
-- How many guests do different room types accommodate?
-- Seniority of hosts
 - Location amount in time series
 - Location amount in different neighbourhood (heatmap)
 - Average location price in different neighbourhood